 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-Virginia is an origin-based state, meaning sales tax is determined based on the seller’s location.
-That means for a Virginia-based seller, sales tax is generally based on the location of the seller when selling within the state.
+New Jersey is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a New Jersey-based seller, sales tax is generally based on the buyer’s location when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from New York to a customer in Richmond, Virginia, where you have nexus, you’d apply Richmond’s sales tax rate to that sale.
+For instance, if you’re selling a product from California to a customer in Newark City, New Jersey, where you have nexus, you’d apply Newark’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Virginia sales tax returns.
+The next step after collection is filing and remitting your New Jersey sales tax returns.
 Filing and remittance can vary in frequency, typically monthly or quarterly.
-If you have low sales volume and sales tax liability, you can reach out to the Virginia Department of Taxation to request a quarterly filing.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Virginia sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with New Jersey’s sales tax regulations.

-In Virginia, the due date falls on the 20th day of the following month.
-For instance, sales tax collected in January is due by February 20th for monthly filers.
+In New Jersey, the due date falls on the 20th day of the following month.
+For instance, sales tax collected in January is due by February 20 for monthly filers.

 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of January, and the February 20th deadline falls on a holiday or weekend, you’ll have until February 21st, the following business day, to submit.

-To file your sales tax return for Virginia, a few options are available:
+To file your sales tax return for New Jersey, a few options are available:

-Here are the specific penalties for non-compliance with sales tax regulations in Virginia:
+Here are the specific penalties for non-compliance with sales tax regulations in New Jersey:

-This guide breaks down everything you need to know about Pennsylvania’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Pennsylvania’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about the Empire State’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle New York’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Pennsylvania.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in New York.

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Pennsylvania include:
+The factors that determine a physical nexus in New York include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
-To access a comprehensive list of these rules, please refer to the Pennsylvania Department of Revenue.
+While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in New York.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Pennsylvania.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in New York.

-Almost all goods are taxable in Pennsylvania, including:
+Almost all goods are taxable in New York, including:

 The goods that are exempt from sales tax are:

-In Pennsylvania, the majority of service-based transactions, such as professional services, advertising, and laundry and dry cleaning services, are not subject to sales tax.
+In New York, the majority of service-based transactions, such as professional services, advertising, and laundry and dry cleaning services are not subject to sales tax.

-Digital products (i.e., ebooks, downloadable video content, mobile apps, canned software) are also taxable.
+Digital products (i.e., ebooks, downloadable video content, mobile apps) are not taxable.

-Shipping and handling charges in the state of Pennsylvania are taxable.
-But if the item you’re purchasing is tax-exempt, you may not be required to pay sales tax.
+Shipping and handling charges in the state of New York are taxable.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Pennsylvania, the next important step is getting your Pennsylvania Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in New York, the next important step is getting your New York Seller’s Permit, also known as a sales tax permit.

-You can register for a Sales, Use, and Hotel Occupancy Retail Tax License online through the myPATH Pennsylvania Tax Hub or follow our detailed step-by-step guide for assistance.
+You can register for a Certificate of Authority online through the New York Business Express or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: